d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 we cannot estimate the generalization error on the very data that we use to train the model.

-The common practice to address this problem is to split our data three ways, incorporating a *validation set* in addition to the training and test sets.

 In practical applications, the picture gets muddier.
 While ideally we would only touch the test data once,